alkal-io/kalium/README.md

 # Kalium: a reactive framework for micro-services

 ## What is Kalium
-Kalium is a simple client that help build reactive micro-services architecture on top of queues.
+Kalium is a simple client that can react to events and post new ones.
+Reacting and acting to events provides a way micro-services can asynchronously interact with each other.
-Currently, supporting Java only, but will support many other popular languages.
+Kalium act as an abstraction on top of existing frameworks that support actors model, such as different type of queues and frameworks like akka.io.

-Kalium provides a simple way to react to queued events.
-We call a call that defines methods on how to treat each event as a Reactor.
+Currently, developed for Java services connected to Apache Kafka, but planned to support many other popular languages and frameworks.

 ``` java
  public class MyReactor {